Rates, Payments & Fees

 Rates FAQs and more information

-Council provides a wide range of services which benefit the community.
-These include managing and maintaining infrastructure such as local roads, libraries, sports complexes, sporting grounds, childcare centres, parks, playgrounds and street lighting.
+Council is legally required to levy rates (under the Local Government Act 1993).
+Rates income is vital for the delivery of a wide range of services which benefit the community.
+This includes managing and maintaining infrastructure such as local roads, libraries, sports complexes, sporting grounds, childcare centres, parks, playgrounds and street lighting.
 Council also provides services such as planning and development assessment, waste collection and economic development.

 Council rates are exempt from GST (goods and services tax).

-- entirely on the land value, but subject to a minimum amount (known as an ad valorem with minimum rate).
+Option 3 - entirely on the land value, but subject to a minimum amount for land values under a certain threshold (known as ad valorem with minimum rate).

 Council is required to categorise each parcel of land for rating purposes according to their dominant use: Residential, Farmland, Business or Mining.
 Penrith Council also has 2 Business sub-categories for the Penrith CBD area and the St Marys Town Centre.
 The rates in order of lowest to highest by category/sub-category are Farmland, Residential, Business, Business - Penrith CBD, and Business – St Marys Town Centre.